sayanee/archives/_posts/2011-08-24-30-books-that-changed-my-life.md

 9. [Anything You want](/anything-you-want-by-sivers) by Derek Divers [Organic ideas, happiness minus the MBA]

   > But “revolution” is a term that people use only when you’re successful.
 Before that, you’re just a quirky person who does things differently. **People think revolution needs to involve loud provocations**, fists in the air, and bloodshed.
-But if you think true love looks like Romeo and Juliet, you’ll overlook a great relationship that grows slowly…**When you’re on to something great, it won’t feel like revolution**.
+But if you think true love looks like Romeo and Juliet, you’ll overlook a great relationship that grows slowly… **When you're on to something great, it won’t feel like revolution**.
 It’ll feel like **uncommon sense**.

 10. [God Delusion](/god-delusion-by-richard-dawkins/) by Richard Dawkins [A deeply religious non-believer]